 In the context of LCSA, it is imperative that the definition of system boundaries aligns with the overarching goal.
 Nevertheless, it is important to acknowledge that differences may arise in defining system boundaries across the sustainability dimensions (LCA, LCC and SLCA) due to variations in data availability and the tools that support the development of value chains.
-When such differences exist, practitioners must transparently report the variations in the stages included per dimension, as well as the underlying reasons for these differences (Pihkola et al., 2022; Valdivia et al., 2021).
+When such differences exist (e.g. different cut-off criteria), practitioners must transparently report the variations in the stages included per dimension, as well as the underlying reasons for these differences (Pihkola et al., 2022; Valdivia et al., 2021).
 In this way, stakeholders could clearly comprehend the differences and make informed interpretations of the results.